Holusion/eCorpus/en/_drafts/scene_merge.md

 We need to remap the indices of the `nodes` array (as well as most other arrays in the document) to be able to uniquely identify their contents.

 It is done by reducing the array to a map of unique keys.
 Fortunately the JSON-schema already defines a `id` property for most relevant array items.
 This key is unique within the array and can be used as a unique identifier.
-In places where an `id` is not available, we can use the node's name as a fallback.
+In places where an `id` is not available, we tried to use another stable and unique property (like the url for assets).
+When all else fails, we updated the JSON-schema to add an `id` property.

 ## Keys remapping